 Sting – honey bee novel

-Finalist in NZ Post Children’s Book Awards, Sir Julius Vogel Awards,
+Finalist: NZ Post Children’s Book Awards; Sir Julius Vogel Awards

 Interview

 Where did you learn about bees?
-From beekeepers and scientists who study the secret life of bees.
+I was given a beehive for my birthday, and I learned from beekeepers and scientists who study the secret life of bees.
 I read fantastic books like Sweetness and Light by Hattie Ellis.
-Her quote at the start of Sting sums up the book – every tiny creature is vital – everything is connected.
+Her quote at the start of Sting sums up the book: every tiny creature is vital – everything is connected.

-Sting and The Prisoner: The bees always say ‘Bee seeing you’ – it’s from a TV show called The Prisoner about a man trapped in a village.
-He was called Number 6 and always shouted, ‘I am not a number!
+The bees say ‘Bee seeing you’.
+Was that from The Prisoner?
+It was inspired by the TV show about a man trapped in a village.
+He was called Number 6 and shouted, ‘I am not a number!
 I am a free man!’
-I imagined Ziggy felt like The Prisoner in his hive.
+Ziggy felt like that.

 ‘With wit in dialogue and sympathy for the classic outsider, Huber makes Ziggy delightfully credible.’ — Diane Hebley, NZ Books